 Research Questions

-The Research question according to the classification of Hinglish comments using Natural Language Processing and Machine Learning are mentioned below
+The Research question according to the classification of Hinglish comments using Natural Language Processing and Machine Learning are mentioned below The following questions will be explored during the investigation:

-Which Vectorizer during multiple vectorization techniques is the best pair for Machine Learning models on Hinglish Mix-Code?
+Which vectorizer techniques cen be feectively used for Machine Learning models on Hinglish Mix-Code?

-Which parametric or non-parametric model gives the best evaluation results like Accuracy, Precision, recall, Confusion matrices, and Classification Report for this Hinglish classification?
+Which parametric or non-parametric model is best permofing model in on higlish data

-Is Principal Component Analysis and Independent Component Analysis on the Machine Learning models help in getting good results for Mix-Code models?
+Is Principal Component Analysis (PCA)and Independent Component Analysis(ICA) on the Machine Learning models help in getting good results for Mix-Code models?

 Literature Review

 This section briefly discusses the literature survey and background studies done for this sentimental analysis.
-Background research was done on the following areas of this analysis.
+Background research was

 Data Pre-processing